nekkantibhavaniprasanna-beep/python_learning_journey/README.md

 # python_learning_journey
-It includes all easy python questions which I solved daily basis.
+It includes all easy python questions which I solved on daily basis.